alexfalkowski/System.Spec/README.md

     Usage: spec options

        OPTION          TYPE                   ORDER   DESCRIPTION
        -path (-p)      String                 0       The path to search all the Spec assemblies.
+The default is spec.
        -example (-e)   String                         The example to execute.
 This could be a spec, example group or an example.
        -pattern (-P)   String                         Load files matching pattern.
 The default is Specs.
        -output (-o)    String                         The output path of the test results.
 The default is test-results.xml.